MahmoudDaasan/Object-Recognition-System-for-Supermarket-Shoppers-/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python dependencies.
-3. Download the pre-trained YOLOv4 weights and place them in the project directory.
+3. Download the pre-trained YOLOv4 weights or custom ttrain your weights and place them in the project directory.

 ### Running the Object Detection